 I don’t have to worry about doctor’s appointments or dentist appointments, and sporting events, soccer practice, and other activities can occur on any night of the week.

 While I need to get my children to school in the morning, I don’t have the extra stress of getting to work on time.
 And when the day is over, I don’t feel the added pressure of driving home, figuring out what to cook, and preparing dinner too.

-My stress level dropped immensely after choosing to become a stay-at-home parent.
+My stress level dropped immensely after choosing to be a stay-at-home parent.

 You Only Get One Chance

-When I was in my mid-twenties, I suffered from a severe medical condition that could have killed me.
+When I was in my mid-twenties, I suffered from a severe medical condition that nearly killed me.
 I know that life is short and that I shouldn’t take a single day for granted.

 Some women love their jobs and feel a passion for what they do, but I knew deep down that I would regret spending those early years sitting in a cubicle.

 I will be forever grateful for the time I’ve had with my children.
 It was hard to give up my job, but I enjoyed nursing, rocking, singing, playing, and witnessing my children grow into the unique humans they are today.
 During non-COVID times, I enjoy spending time in my children’s classrooms and volunteering at school too.

 I understand the hesitation to quit your job to become a stay-at-home mom.
 Under different circumstances, I’m not sure if I would’ve left corporate America to stay-at-home with my firstborn.
 Honestly, it would’ve been challenging to walk away from my twelve-year career.

 When the HR representative handed me my severance package nine years ago, I failed to hold back my tears.
 At that moment, I wondered what I would do and where I would go next, but I never imagined quitting my career.